Last reviewed: November 18, 2022

 Quality of evidence: High

-Cervical preparation prior to D&E reduces the risk of procedure-related complications (Fox & Krajewski, 2014; Peterson, Berry, Grace, & Gulbranson, 1983).
-There is limited data to suggest the best method of cervical preparation before D&E because the trials that exist have heterogeneous comparisons, proxy outcomes for adverse events, small sample sizes, and include few women with pregnancies over 20 weeks (Ralph & Shulman, 2019).
-Available trials typically show differences in cervical dilation or procedure times, however they do not include enough participants to show differences in rare but more serious outcomes such as cervical or uterine injuries or inability to complete the procedure (Newmann et al., 2010).
+Cervical preparation prior to D&E reduces the risk of procedure-related complications (Fox & Krajewski, 2014; Peterson et al., 1983).
+There is limited data to suggest the best method of cervical preparation before D&E because the trials that exist have heterogeneous comparisons, proxy outcomes for adverse events, small sample sizes, and include few individuals with pregnancies over 20 weeks (Ralph & Shulman, 2019).
+Available trials typically show differences in cervical dilation or procedure times, however they do not include enough participants to show differences in rare but more serious outcomes such as cervical or uterine injuries or inability to complete the procedure (O’Shea et al., 2021).
 Choice of method of cervical preparation is often limited by supply availability, especially in low-resource settings.

 May be used as a single agent up to 18 weeks, very limited data to support use as a single agent over 18-20 weeks